Contentstack-Solutions/bulk-operation-extension-react/README.md

 1. Option to add a version.
 2. Be able to perform actions on Assets.
 3. Filter list of entries & assets by date range.
+4. Lazy load pagination for table to enchance performance.